Kerry-Mannette/Horticultural-Society-Website/README.md

 ## Requirements
 To run or contribute to this project, you’ll need:
 - Modern browser (Chrome, Edge, Firefox)

----

-## Usage
-- join community of gardeners
-- Meet new people and network with a community of gardeners

-  ---

-## Contributors
-- Kerry Mannette
-- Priya Boodram
-- Andre Ragbir
-- Aneesh
+- Run index.html

 ---

 ## Installation
 1. Clone the repository: